giampaolo/psutil/docs/api.rst

 .. function:: users()

-  Return users currently connected on the system as a list of named tuples including the following fields:
+  Return users currently connected on the system as a list.
+Each entry includes:

   - :field:`name`: the name of the user.
   - :field:`terminal`: the tty or pseudo-tty associated with the user, if any,